RateCount: Learning-Free Device Counting by Wi-Fi Probe Listening

 \subsection{Rate Model}

-As mentioned earlier, a counting area is the joint coverage of one or more APs.
-Given a window of size $w$ during which $B$ probing bursts are received by the APs, we design a rate model to estimate the device count within the window.
-Our observation is that APs typically receive the bursts at a \emph{higher} rate when \emph{more} devices present in the area.
+Recall that a counting area is the joint coverage of one or more APs.
+To estimate the device count ($\overline{N}$) in a counting area given a sliding window (of size $w$), we propose a closed-form expression, named the rate model.
+Simply put, the rate model counts devices by calculating the ratio of the aggregated probing rate of all devices to the mean probing rate of a single device.